 Sand Castle Esquisse, Kailua Beach Park, Oahu.
 Pull up a beach chair and watch University of Hawaii School of Architecture students compete against professional architects to see who can build the best, most unusual, and most outrageous sand sculpture.
 The building takes place 9am to noon; judging is noon to 1pm.
 Visit http://aias-hawaii.squarespace.com or call 808/956-7225.
 Mid-February.

 Chinese New Year, most islands.
-In 2018, lion dancers will be snaking their way around the state on February 16, the start of the Chinese Year of the Dog.
+Every year, lion dancers snake their way around the state at the start of the Chinese New Year (usually in January or February, according to the lunar calendar).
 On Oahu, Honolulu’s Chinatown rolls out the red carpet for this fiery celebration with parades, pageants, and street festivals.
 Visit www.chinesechamber.com or call 808/533-3181.
 On Maui, lion dancers perform at the historic Wo Hing Temple on Front Street (http://visitlahaina.com).
 Call 888/310-1117 or 808/667-9175.

 Narcissus Festival, Honolulu, Oahu.
 Taking place around the Chinese New Year, this cultural festival includes a queen pageant, cooking demonstrations, and a cultural fair.
 Visit www.chinesechamber.com or call 808/533-3181.